Meet The Team – Rowden Atelier

 Ed Wild:

-Ed Wild is a Devon Guild of Craftsmen member and a national award-winning furniture designer-maker.
-Before his career as a fine woodworker, Ed was at Lancaster University, where he taught undergraduate and postgraduate students.
+Ed Wild, a national award-winning furniture designer-maker and is part of the selection committee for Make South West – a leading UK charity for craftsmanship.
+Before his career as a fine woodworker, Ed was also at Lancaster University, teaching undergraduate and postgraduate students.

 He is a demanding teacher who helps each student find their capacity as a designer and maker.
 Ed’s tuition bridges both the practical and the theory-driven aspects of our courses.